kaltura/player-sdk-native-ios/README.md

 License and Copyright Information
 ===

-All mwEmbed code is released under the AGPLv3 unless a different license for a particular library is specified in the applicable library path
+All player-sdk-native-ios code is released under the AGPLv3 unless a different license for a particular library is specified in the applicable library path